sumantripuraneni/secrets-sync-agent/README.md

 # hvault-ocp-secrets-sync

-The hvault-ocp-secrets-sync can be used to create and update/sync secrets in OpenShift from Hashicorp vault.
-This can also be used as an init/sidecar container to provide secrets to application container.
+The hvault-ocp-secrets-sync can be used to create and update/sync secrets in OpenShift Container Platform from Hashicorp vault.
+This can also be used as an init or a sidecar container to provide secrets to application container.

 ## Motivation

-There are usecases where we would need secrets from Hashi vault but those secrets needs to be available in OpenShift<br>
+There are usecases where we would need secrets from Hashi vault but those secrets needs to be available in OpenShift Container Platform<br>

 * ImagePullSecrets <br>
      *  The secrets that are required to connect to artifactory to pull images <br>